mihirs16/monte-carlo/README.md

 # Monte Carlo

-A lightweight and fully-featured code editor that can be embedded in web applications.
+A lightweight, browser-based code editor with a remote language server and peer-to-peer collaboration.

 ## Getting Started